 - To cultivate this abundance in the lives of people, organizations, and broader communities I rattle cages (challenge the status quo) and drop keys (invitations to an alternative way of being).
 Those terms come from a poem by the Sufi mystic, Hafiz, that a soul guide/spiritual director once read it over me.

-- This cage rattling and key dropping comes through deep connection (relationships) and creative communication (speaking and writing).
+- Most of this cage rattling and key dropping comes through deep connection (relationships) and creative communication (speaking and writing).

 How do I live this out?